Tlcke77/8-Week-SQL-Challenge/Case Study #2 Pizza Runner/README.md

 :warning: It's important to note that there is a discrepancy between the data shown in the "customer_orders" (2021) table on the [case study site](https://8weeksqlchallenge.com/case-study-2/) and the year provided in the INSERT command used to create and populate the database for the case study (2020). :warning:
 ***

+## Business Task
+Danny was convinced by the concept, but he realized that offering pizza alone wouldn’t secure the seed funding needed to grow his new Pizza Empire.
+To enhance his strategy, he had another brilliant idea: he would “Uberize” the delivery process.
+Thus, Pizza Runner was born!

+To kick things off, Danny recruited “runners” to deliver fresh pizzas from Pizza Runner Headquarters, which was essentially his home.
+He also maxed out his credit card to hire freelance developers to create a mobile app for customer orders.

 ## Entity Relationship Diagram